Written by Hans Couwenbergh.

 Marrakech had been on our “to do” list for quite some time already.
 The beginning of 2015 had been particularly hectic professionally so we decided we deserved a short break, preferably somewhere a bit warmer than Belgium.
 As it was going to be a short trip – 4 days only – we did not want to fly to the other side of the world.
 Morocco and Marrakech in particular seemed to be just the right choice.
 We found a nice Riad in the middle of the Medina and off we were!

-When planning what to do Sofie quickly pointed out that her friend Amanda lives there and is running Food Tours with her husband Youssef.
+When planning what to do Sofie quickly pointed out that her friend Amanda lives there and is running Marrakech Food Tours with her husband Youssef.
 Can there be a better way to discover true Moroccan cuisine?
 I quickly looked up their website.
-We were very lucky to be able to join one of the evening tours, as most had been booked for months ahead!
+We were very lucky to be able to join an evening Marrakech food tour, as most had been booked for months ahead!

 A Marrakech food tour

 We joined the evening tour the first day we arrived.
 Directions were very clear so we met at the post office on the Jemaah el Fna Square (“La Place” as the locals call it).
 It was nice to meet Amanda and Youssef and some gifts were exchanged (between Sofie and Amanda using us as “carrier”).

 The first restaurant did not look like a restaurant but rather like a butcher’s shop.
 We were shown where the sheep carcasses were kept, and a big hole in the ground was open for us to peek inside.
 This turned out to be a huge oven, where the meat was cooked for about 3 hours in a kind of terracotta pot.